attilaRacz/godot_platformer/README.md

 # 2D Platformer

-This demo is a pixel art 2D platformer with graphics and sound.
+This is a pixel art 2D platformer game with graphics and sound.

-It shows you how to code characters and physics-based objects in a real game context.
-This is a relatively complete demo where the player can jump, walk on slopes, fire bullets, interact with enemies, and more.
-It contains one closed level, and the player is invincible, unlike the enemies.

-You will find most of the demo’s content in the `Level.tscn` scene.
-You can open it from the default `Game.tscn` scene, or double click on `Level.tscn` in the `src/Level/` directory.

-We invite you to open the demo's GDScript files in the editor as they contain a lot of comments that explain how each class works.

 Language: GDScript

 Renderer: GLES 3 (particles are not available in GLES 2)

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/120

 ## Features